Troy Springs WMA

 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.

-- Only shotguns, rifles (muzzleloading and rimfire only), pistols, bows, crossbows or falconry may be used for hunting.
+- Only shotguns, rifles (muzzleloading and rimfire only), pistols, air guns, bows, crossbows or falconry may be used for hunting.

 - Hunting with full automatic firearms, explosive or drug-injecting devices and set guns is prohibited.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.